cwinand/pocketcleaner/README.md

 ##Workflow
-- Save articles from everywhere first to Pocket
+- Save articles from anywhere to Pocket
 - If article is worth saving, favorite it
 - When done reading, tag it and archive it
 - On a regular basis (I do it once every week or two) run this script to move the favorited articles to Evernote, unfavorite them, and archive them if not archived yet